 Metals Technology 2331 1 9-12 Intro to Ind.
 Tech.
 This course will provide a brief look into the use of metal products in our society and how it affects our everyday lives in God's creation.
 Students will learn to work with metals using a variety of processes, including welding, soldering, and sheet metal fabrication.
-Emphasis will be placed on problem solving through process technology.
-Design and planning skills will be broadened; also, layout skills, stock calculation, and other operations will be improved.
-Safety rules are learned and applied in this class.
+Students will learn problem solving through process technology; broaden their design and planning skills; improve layout skills, stock calculation, and other operations; and apply safety rules.
 Students will understand that the skills they learn in this class can be used for Kingdom work and will be given opportunities to take part in the redemptive work of both fixing what is broken and creating new.
 Woods Technology 2336 1 9-12 Intro to Ind.
 Tech.
 This course will provide a brief look into the use of wood in our society and how it affects our everyday lives in God's creation.
 Students will receive information and develop skills which will allow them to draw, plan, and build a small product such as a nightstand/cabinet.
-Concepts and techniques such as design and planning skills will be broadened; also, layout skills, stock calculation, and other operations will also be improved.
-Safety rules are learned and applied in this class.
+Students will broaden their design and planning skills; improve layout skills, stock calculation, and other operations; and apply safety rules.
 Students will understand that the skills they learn in this class can be used for Kingdom work and will be given opportunities to take part in the redemptive work of both fixing what is broken and creating new.